linayang-io/work-portfolio/README.md

 # My Work Samples
 ### Data Visualization with Google Data Studio
 Using a open source data set from Kaggle.com, I explored and visualized the diversity and demographics the workforce for 23 top tech companies.
 The original data set can be found [here](https://www.kaggle.com/rtatman/silicon-valley-diversity-data).
-In addition to visualizing the data set, I wrote custom calculations within Google Data Studio to measure gender disparity using the Gender Parity Index calculation as the benchmark.
+In addition to visualizing the data set, I wrote custom calculations and created a slider selector to measure gender disparity using the Gender Parity Index calculation as the benchmark.

 *August 2020*
 __________